Program Requirements

 A minimum of 40 units is required for the degree.
 The following courses are obligatory:

-Students may be required to take one or more courses from Russian 201A-201B-201C if it is determined that their level of competence in Russian requires remedial work in order to handle other courses in the program.
+Students may be required to take one or more courses from Russian 201A-201B-201C if it is determined that their level of competence in Russian is below the level necessary for literatures courses in the program.

 Courses in the 500 series may not be applied toward the M.A. course requirements.